 Except for uncontested offices, voting shall be by secret ballot of the members entitled to a vote at an in-person Annual Meeting.
 If for any reason the Annual Meeting and election is not held in-person, the election shall be held by electronic/mail ballot only as provided herein.

 The slate of nominees shall be finalized by the Nominating Committee and an election ballot shall be distributed by the Association Secretary by electronic mail to the MAUSATF membership list current as of a date not less than 45 days before the election, who are over 18 years of age as of that date.
 The ballot shall be distributed not later than 15 days prior to the MAUSATF Annual Meeting.
 All nominees who are eligible to hold office under these bylaws shall be listed on the ballot.
+Electronic ballots must remain unopened /not accessed until reviewed by the voting panel or its assigned representatives.

 Any member may make a written request for a paper ballot directed to the Association Secretary.
 Such requests must be received not less than 20 days before the Annual Meeting.
 All votes cast by electronic/mail ballots must be received by noon, the day prior to the MAUSATF Annual Meeting.